stoogoff/smilodon/README.md

 - editor needs a lot of work
   + bug with toggling state (e.g. list, blockquote)
   + needs to have a Markdown view mode as well as rich text
-  + should be able to link to other entities
+  + should be able to link to other elements
 - uploading content to import directly
   + this needs to include uploading a project from a zip folder in the format used for backups
-  + single markdown / text file should open the entity editor prefilling the description
+  + single markdown / text file should open the element editor prefilling the description
     * if this has YAML headers in the download format it should parse those as well
   + CSV / spreadhseet import?
 - handle errors in saving data